open-watcom/open-watcom-v2/readme.txt

 First one creates minimal set of OW tools which are sufficient to build full OW.
 Second one build full OW by minimal set of pre-build OW tools from phase 1.

-Overall build process are handled by following two scipts:
+Overall build process are handled by two scipts.

 buil.bat/build.cmd/build.sh
         Build all software.
 It builds minimal set of tools necessary for